 The therapist assigns homework exercises and encourages the client to practice new coping strategies and behaviors between sessions.

-What or Who Is CBT Good For as a Form Of Therapy?
+What Is CBT Good For as a Form Of Therapy?

 CBT is a widely used and effective form of therapy, and has been shown to be helpful for a range of mental health concerns.
 The therapist and client may work on a range of issues including: